Mark-Clegg/asm1802/README.md

 or not it is used.

 Any labels defined within the subroutine are local to that subroutine, and cannot be referenced elsewhere.
-The subroutine name itself appears in both the local and global symbol tables (with possibly different values. see below)
+The subroutine name itself appears only in global symbol table, with it's value defaulting to the current address at assembly, or as set in the matching ENDSUB, if specified.

 ### ENDSUB {expression}

 Marks the end of a SUBROUTINE definition.
-If an optional expression is supplied, this must refer to a previously declared Label within the subroutine, and marks the entry point of that subroutine.
-This modifies the value of the SUBROUTINE's label in the Master symbol table to point to the referenced local label so that any reference to the SUBROUTINE name in main code references the local label instead of the first byte of the SUBROUTINE itself.
+If an optional expression is supplied, this is evaluated and marks the entry point of that subroutine.
+This modifies the value of the SUBROUTINE's label in the Master symbol table.

 e.g.
 ```